MYANK-11/customer-behavior-analytics-churn-prediction/README.md

 An end-to-end customer behavior and churn risk analysis project using SQL, Python, and Power BI.
 This project focuses on understanding customer purchase behavior, identifying revenue drivers, and detecting customers at high risk of churn using behavioral metrics.

-🚀Project Objective
+## 🚀Project Objective

-To analyze customer shopping behavior and answer the following business questions:
+   •To analyze customer shopping behavior and answer the following business questions:

-What factors drive revenue across age groups, gender, and product categories?
+   •What factors drive revenue across age groups, gender, and product categories?

-How do subscription status, discounts, and shipping types impact purchasing behavior?
+   •How do subscription status, discounts, and shipping types impact purchasing behavior?

-How does purchase frequency relate to spending?
+   •How does purchase frequency relate to spending?

-Which customers are at high risk of churn based on historical behavior?
+   •Which customers are at high risk of churn based on historical behavior?

-The final output is an interactive business intelligence dashboard built in Power BI with a dedicated Churn Risk KPI.
+   •The final output is an interactive business intelligence dashboard built in Power BI with a dedicated Churn Risk KPI.

-🛠 Tech Stack
+## 🛠 Tech Stack

 Tools & Technologies:

-Python (Pandas, NumPy)
+1.Python (Pandas, NumPy)

-PostgreSQL
+2.PostgreSQL

-SQL
+3.SQL

-SQLAlchemy
+4.SQLAlchemy

-Power BI
+5.Power BI

-DAX
+6.DAX

-📂 Dataset Overview
+## 📂 Dataset Overview

 Source File: customer_shopping_behavior.csv